 As the play wound on it was a pleasant surprise to hear a young Billy Dee Williams back as Lando.
 His scenes are a welcome return for fans of the OT, and you can tell by his performance that Williams is having a blast being back.

 The real test for Whitman is how he handles both Luke and the Emperor.
 All I know is that he managed to pull it off, at least as far as I was concerned.
-He introduces both hero and antagonist in a beginning scene that establishes both a dramatic mood of foreboding (with a constant threat of violent insanity waiting to bring house down) that is more or less maintained throughout the drama, as well as setting up the stakes involved in the main conflict.
+He introduces both hero and antagonist in a beginning scene that establishes both a dramatic mood of foreboding (with a constant threat of violent insanity waiting to bring the house down) that is more or less maintained throughout the drama, as well as setting up the stakes involved in the main conflict.

-However, the crux of any fictional setup is whether dramatic the pay-off works.
+However, the crux of any fictional setup is whether the dramatic pay-off works.
 Whitman does an interesting card trick with this.
 He let's the pay-off come early by re-introducing the Emperor near the start of the proceedings and then manages to play it out to the very end.
 Whitman seems to know that both Luke and the Emperor are the trump cards he needs to pull off this particular gambit.
 That means he has to make every moment count whenever one or both characters are on-stage.
 It's to his credit as an adapter that he displays the necessary skill not just to write these scenes.
 He also has a knack of making them dramatically convincing.

 A perfect example is when Leia and Han finally match up with Luke.
 This is a pivotal scene in which all three main characters come face to face with the one man responsible for pretty much everything that has gone wrong in their lives, putting each of them through a series public and private hells.
 This makes it one of those scenes where Whitman either has to get it all as right as possible, or drop the ball, pack up his pen, and go home.
 There are two details that let the audience know how well the writer has succeeded in his task.

 The first has to do with the interactions between Leia and the Emperor.
 She has met the man who has taken everything she's ever known about herself away from her.
 So what does he do?
-He plays upon all that inner turmoil by coaxing her into acting out of all the bitterness, bile, a disappointments that are usually the first step on the road to psychosis.
+He plays upon all that inner turmoil by coaxing her into acting out of all the bitterness, bile, a disappointments that are usually the first step on the road towards full-blown psychosis.
 In other words, he acts as the devil on her left shoulder in order to coax her into a fatal mistake that would make her his new puppet.
 The value in these scenes is that it shows how the Emperor isn't the kind of baddie that acts for the sheer sake of antagonism.
 He is the kind of mastermind who always looks for ways to turn someone's turmoil to his own advantage.
 It offers the suggestion that this has been at least a potential part of his plan all along.
 He abuses in order to control.

 The second aspect that makes this scene work is the way he handles Luke.
 This is a fine line scene for the character.
 Even the slightest misstep would have given off the a hollow note that would clue any aware listener in the audience that somehow it's just not working.
 Instead, Whitman accomplishes two goals at once.
 He shows some of his cards, but he doesn't turn them all over at once.
 At best, he only reveals one or two clubs without showing his full hand.
 Those elements he keeps in reserve for later on in the action.
 The net result is that we get a scene fraught with significance and the author shows his skill at keeping audiences on the edge of their seats by careful hints that there is more waiting in the wings.
 Without going into spoilers, the writing reveals one of the greatest ironies about the franchise.
 It's clear Whitman realizes just how much the character of Luke, and not Anakin is the real heart of SW.
 It makes sense based on the way the author handles the character in a sequence where the audience is shown just how intimidating a presence Luke can have.
 It can almost be said that this scene helps establish just why the son is able to outshine the father.
 The punchline to this bit of irony is that nothing in the hinted at sequence is what it seems.